-There can be at 50 or more companies advertising in a local phone directory all claiming to offer a specialist personal injury claims handling service.
+There can be at 50 or more companies advertising on line all claiming to offer a specialist personal injury claim handling service.

 And you cannot turn on the satellite television during daylight hours without being bombarded and pressurised to ring a helpline for instant compensation after hearing tales of a claimant was who unable to work for the rest of his life and was delighted to recover a few thousand pounds !!

 The trouble is that very few of these helplines are solicitors, and even if it is a firm of solicitors, the solicitor may not be a competent specialist personal injury lawyer and even if he is, he may not be truly independent.

 If you have been injured, (perhaps you are off work for a few days flicking through those channels on your satellite television, wondering whether you have a claim and who to contact), what do you do?

 There is a very quick, very reliable and easy way to sort the wheat from the chaff.
 Here’s what you do:-